Detachable Face: The unit features a single front loading

 direct connection when used with the optional Kenwood USB Direct Connection

 Cable (113iP101, sold separately) or the USB/iPod cable that comes with

-KDC-MP342U.
+iPod models with the KDC-MP342U.
 The USB connection allows your iPod's large music libraries to be

 loaded instantly to the headunit and sound quality to be maximized through